efabrica-team/phpstan-latte/README.md

 ## Features

 - Supports Latte 2 and Latte 3
-- Templates are analysed in context in which they are rendered (one tempalte can be analysed with different contexts if it is used on multiple places)
+- Templates are analysed in context in which they are rendered (one template can be analysed with different contexts if it is used on multiple places)
-- Automatically collects all existing template variables, components, forms, render calls,... from PHP code.
+- Automatically collects all existing template variables, components, simple forms, render calls,... from PHP code.
 - Analyses existence and parameters of filters.
 - Can analyse existence and parameters of links (if you configure `applicationMapping`).
 - Can use pre-configured latte engine from your application container (no need to configure manually)